What is the best flooring for bathroom?

 You need to avoid hardwood flooring too.
 Hardwood is organic, which means that it has pores.
 Pores will absorb water, causing it to swell, buckle, and warp.

-Choose one among these best flooring for bathrooms and do your research.
+Choose one among these best flooring for bathroom and do your research.